Mathematics

 There are no external textbooks or resources required for the class.
 All of the content needed to pass the class is located in the student portal.
 This includes concept explanations and practice problems.
 Each week, students will be given concepts to learn and practice problems to apply what they learn.
 Then, in class, concepts are solidified as students practice together with the help from their teacher.

-All told, students are required to spend approximately 2 hours each week on homework.
-Students are encouraged to do the homework a little bit each day, instead of waiting to do all the homework on one day.
+Students are required to spend approximately 2 hours each week on homework.
+Students are encouraged to do the homework a little bit each day instead of waiting to do all the homework on one day.

 Tools & Resources

-We try to provide as many learning resources as possible, and students can always message their teacher if they're stuck on a problem.
+We try to provide as many learning resources as possible, and students can always review a concept they are struggling with during their private tutoring session.
 However, every student learns differently, so external resources are encouraged if they help students learn the concepts effectively.
 This includes:

 Core Skills & Principles

 Algebraic concepts are extremely useful for every student, regardless of their future college major or career path.
-Students gain the following skills and competencies as they study Pre-Algebra and Algebra:
+Students gain the following skills and competencies as they study math in our program:

 We focus on making math accessible for all students.